FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

         }
     }

-The trait is adding events before and/or after kernel methods to let the listeners interfere.
-If you need to overwrite core ``HttpCache`` functionality in your kernel, one option is to provide your own event listeners.
+The trait adds the ``addSubscriber`` and ``addListener`` methods as defined in the ``EventDispatcherInterface`` to your cache kernel.
+In addition, it triggers events before and/or after kernel methods to let the listeners interact.
+If you need to overwrite core ``HttpCache`` functionality in your kernel, you can provide your own event listeners.
 If you need to implement functionality directly on the methods, be careful to always call the trait methods rather than going directly to the parent, or events will not be triggered anymore.
 You might also need to copy a method from the trait and add your own logic between the events to not be too early or too late for the event.

 When starting to extend your ``AppCache``, it is recommended to use the ``EventDispatchingHttpCacheTestCase`` to run tests with your kernel to be sure